arm22/hookSync/README.md

 ### Installing

-Install the module as a dev dependency of your projext
+Install the module as a dev dependency of your project.

 ```Bash
 npm install hooksync -D